HomeSite MapContact Us

 How do I apply for a film permit?

-In order to obtain a permit to film, you must provide an insurance certificate for General Liability Insurance naming the jurisdiction you are filming in as additionally insured (Miami-Dade County, City of Miami or Miami Beach).
+In order to obtain a permit to film, you must provide an insurance certificate for General Liability Insurance naming the jurisdiction you are filming in as additionally insured (Miami-Dade County or Miami Beach).

 top